sketchplugins/plugin-directory/README.md

 - [Metaball](https://github.com/mheesakkers/sketch-plugin-metaball), by mheesakkers: A simple plugin to draw shapes based on inner and outer tangents between two circles.
 - [Method](https://github.com/KikeSz/Method-Sketch-Plugin), by KikeSz: Tool to apply your methodology systems
 - [Miaow](https://github.com/weixin/Miaow), by Tencent WeChat Team: A set of plugins for Sketch include drawing links & marks, UI Kit & Color sync, font & text replacing.
-- [Miro Plugin for Sketch](https://github.com/RealtimeBoard/sketch_plugin), by Miro (formerly RealtimeBoard): Add, share and discuss your Sketch artboards with the team in Miro (formerly RealtimeBoard).
+- [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
 The plugin allow to sync the artboards with the boards in one click
 - [Mise En Place](https://github.com/madwaro/MiseEnPlace), by Carlos Madrigal: Mise En Place is a Sketch plug-in that helps you prep before you start cooking your designs.
 - [MockingBot](https://modao.cc/sketch), by MockingBot: MockingBot Sketch Plugin, Your sweet Sketch companion making your handoff process more efficient than ever
 - [Mockplus Idoc](https://idoc.mockplus.com/download/sketch), by Mockplus: Generating Assets and Specs Automatically, Make Design Collaboration Easier